 7) WHAT SHOULD I INCLUDE WITH MY SUBMISSION?

-After you have completed the online application, we need from you is a single copy of your film, a digital file of a 30 second trailer for promotional purposes, and your student ID for verification of southern California school.
+After you have completed the online application, we need from you is a single copy of your film and a digital file of a 30 second trailer for promotional purposes.
 In an effort to cut down on waste, we ask that you do not send printed press or promotional materials to us.

 9) HOW OLD CAN MY FILM BE AND STILL QUALIFY FOR SUBMISSION?